 5.4.
-Real Estate
+Real estate

 Border to Coast is preparing to launch funds to make Real Estate investments through both direct properties and indirect through investing in real estate funds.
-For real estate funds, a central component of the fund selection/screening process iswill be an assessment of the General Partner and Fund/Investment Manager's Responsible Investment and ESG approach and policies.

-A Responsible Investment framework has been developed for Real Estate to ensure the integration of ESG factors throughout the investment process.
-This covers the stages of selection, appointment and monitoring and a feedback loop to report performance and review processes.
-It includes pre-investment, post-acquisition and post-investment phases.
-An ESG scorecard will be developed tailored to the direct or indirect property fund, monitoring kKey performance indicators such aswill include energy performance measurement, flood risk and rating systems such as GRESB (formerly known as the Global Real Estate Sustainability Benchmark), and BREEAM (Building Research Establishment Environmental Assessment Method).
+For real estate funds, a central component of the fund selection/screening process will be an assessment of the General Partner and Fund/Investment Manager's Responsible Investment and ESG approach and policies.
+Key performance indicators will include energy performance measurement, flood risk and rating systems such as GRESB (formerly known as the Global Real Estate Sustainability Benchmark), and BREEAM (Building Research Establishment Environmental Assessment Method).
 Our process will review the extent to which they are used in asset management strategies.
 We are in the process of developing our ESG and RI strategies for direct investment which includes procuring a third-party manager and working with them to develop our approach to managing ESG risks.
-For direct real estate, the RI Policy will be implemented through ESG strategies embedded into the asset management plans of individual properties; this is to ensure a perpetual cycle of review and improvement against measurable standards.